Wilderness by its very nature, has inherent risks.

 To report emergencies, (such as overdue hikers or injuries) dial 911.

 Cell phone coverage is very patchy throughout most of the park.
+Route-finding and safety skills are paramount in the wilderness.
 There may be a chance to reach a cell site by climbing to a ridge top.
 From the backcountry, report only serious emergencies by calling 911.

 Remember that you may be hitting a cell site located in Seattle, Portland or Canada.
 Make sure to state who you are, your specific location and the other information outlined under “Emergencies" above.
 Knowledge of one's location is vital to the success of any rescue.
 Also, provide your cell phone number so you can be called back; don't move if they are planning to return a call.
 Sometimes just a foot or two makes a difference in getting a call through to a cell phone in the wilderness.